 The content and assessment of a unit is designed to be covered in 48 guided hours.
 The Jersey Progression Certificate, structured around five units, requires 240 guided hours of teaching and assessment.
 There is an assumption that a further 160 hours of learning will take place in addition to the 240 hours of teaching and assessment in the form of research, private study, workshop practice, rehearsals and assignment or project preparation and writing.
-The 240 guided hours gives equivalency to two GCSEs in terms of the time required to acquire knowledge, understanding and skills at level 2.

 The Jersey Progression Diploma builds on the five-unit structure of the Jersey Progression Certificate and requires a further 240 guided hours of teaching and assessment.
 There is an assumption that a further 160 hours of learning will take place in addition to the 240 hours of teaching and assessment in the form of research, private study, workshop practice, rehearsals and assignment or project preparation and writing.
-The 240 guided hours from the Jersey Progression Certificate plus the additional 240 guided hours that make up the Jersey Progression Diploma (total 480 guided hours) gives equivalency to four GCSEs in terms of the time required to acquire knowledge, understanding and skills at level 2.

-JER: JERSEY PROGRESSION QUALIFICATION STRUCTURE 1 or 3 CORE UNIT 48 hours 1 or 3 CORE UNIT 48 hours 2 or 4 CORE UNIT 48 hours P 2 or 4 CORE UNIT 48 hours 5 48 hours L 8 48 hours 6 Any THREE option units 48 hours Ш 9 Any THREE option units 48 hours 7 48 hours 0 10 48 hours Total Guided Hours 240 S Total G uided Hours 240 JERSEY PROGRESSION CERTIFICATE JERSE Y PROGRE DIPLOMA SSION
+JER: JERSEY PROGRESSION QUALIFICATION STRUCTURE 1 or 3 CORE UNIT 48 hours 1 or 3 CORE UNIT 48 hours 2 or 4 CORE UNIT 48 hours P 2 or 4 CORE UNIT 48 hours 5 48 hours L 8 48 hours 6 Any THREE option units 48 hours U 9 Any THREE option units 48 hours 7 48 hours 10 48 hours Total Guided Hours 240 S Total G uided Hours 240 JERSEY PROGRESSION CERTIFICATE JERSE Y PROGRE SSION